Preimage problems for deterministic finite automata: Abstract

 \section{Abstract}

-Given a subset of states $S$ of a deterministic finite automaton and a word $w$, the preimage is the subset of all states that are mapped to a state from $S$ by the action of $w$.
-We study the computational complexity of three problems related to the existence of words yielding certain preimages, which are especially motivated by the theory of synchronizing automata.
-The first problem is whether, for a given subset, there exists a word extending the subset (giving a larger preimage).
-The second problem is whether there exists a word totally extending the subset (giving the whole set of states) -- it is equivalent to the problem whether there exists an avoiding word for the complementary subset.
-The third problem is whether there exists a word resizing the subset (giving a preimage of a different size).
-We also consider the variants of the problem where an upper bound on the length of the word is given in the input.
-Because in most cases our problems are computationally hard, we additionally consider parametrized complexity by the size of the given subset.
-We focus on the most interesting cases that are the subclasses of strongly connected, synchronizing, and binary automata.
+Given a~subset of states $S$ of a~deterministic finite automaton and a~word $w$, the preimage is the subset of all states mapped to a~state in $S$ by the action of $w$.
+We study three natural problems concerning words giving certain preimages.
+The first problem is whether, for a~given subset, there exists a~word \emph{extending} the subset (giving a~larger preimage).
+The second problem is whether there exists a~\emph{totally extending} word (giving the whole set of states as a~preimage)---equivalently, whether there exists an~\emph{avoiding} word for the complementary subset.
+The third problem is whether there exists a~\emph{resizing} word.
+We also consider variants where the length of the word is upper bounded, where the size of the given subset is restricted, and where the automaton is strongly connected, synchronizing, or binary.
+We conclude with a summary of the complexities in all combinations of the cases.

 \textsc{Keywords}: avoiding word, extending word, extensible subset, reset word, synchronizing automaton